 The Implementation Process: Deploying Imperva as the only WAF for AWS that Enables a Security Gateway

 Along with reducing the workload associated with secure operation, one absolute prerequisite in the selection process for a suitable solution was the ability to have a security gateway.
-Junko Yamashita says, “In the process of using AWS in our business, it was assumed there would be an increase in the number of VPC (Virtual Private Cloud).
+Junko Yamashita said, “In the process of using AWS in our business, it was assumed there would be an increase in the number of VPC (Virtual Private Cloud).
 With this in mind, rather than a configuration requiring the separate setting up of a WAF for each application, we were looking for a solution configured to connect multiple independent VPCs each deploying WAF.”

 RESULTS: Security-related workload has been reduced, and we have been able to use our internal human resources for work with greater added value.

 “People like ourselves, who are in charge of security despite not being security specialists, firmly believe that using Imperva’s solution was the right decision for a stress-free and easy operation.
 The former manager for web security who used to check logs and devise security patches has now been freed from these responsibilities.
 The lowering of these regularly incurred labor costs was one of the biggest merits of adopting Imperva.
-More importantly, the time once spent on mundane security tasks is now spent on more urgent and higher level work of far greater value”. says Junko Yamashita.
+More importantly, the time once spent on mundane security tasks is now spent on more urgent and higher level work of far greater value”. said Junko Yamashita.

 Handling security by means of manual tasks performed by the person in charge was not the only actual work burden; there was also the burden of demotivating tasks such as checking whether or not each business unit was actually using security patches.
-Junko Yamashita emphasizes that, “I think a real security approach should proceed without questioning others, and should not be handled by first doubting them and then checking up on them.”
+Junko Yamashita emphasized that, “I think a real security approach should proceed without questioning others, and should not be handled by first doubting them and then checking up on them.”

 Future Prospects: Establishing a User Group to Optimize Imperva’s Capabilities